Storm Windows Explained

 dane@replacementwindowsreviews.co

-Storm Window Basics
+Storm Windows Basics

 Storm windows will run $75 to $300 fully installed for a standard sized opening and installation.
 The installation is relatively simple, but should be done by someone who knows what they are doing.
-Storm windows placed on the outside need to actually allow moisture in and out of the space.
-If they are completely sealed, they can lead to condensation issues and eventually rot and mildew.
-Storm windows are a great low cost alternative to full impact windows.
-Impact or hurricane replacements will run $500 to $1500 fully installed, compared to the much more reasonable cost of storm windows.
+Essentially, an installer inserts them on the outside of the existing window for added protection against weather.

-Storm Window Advantages
+Advantages

 The cost of the window is by far the biggest advantage.
 The other advantage is the flexibility, since they can go either on the inside or outside of the window depending on the homeowner's need and the current set up.
 For instance, if your home has beautiful or historic windows, but are not very energy efficient and not super strong, then the storm window will be placed on the outside.
 If you want to improve the look of the windows from the inside, then you would want to look at interior inserts.

-Storm Window Disadvantages
+Disadvantages

-The big disadvantage is that they don't always look exactly right with your existing windows.
-Well made storm windows that fit into the current opening do look very nice, but they can look a bit funky if the fit isn't right.
+The big disadvantage is that storm windows don't always look exactly right with your existing windows.
+However, well made storms that fit into the current opening do look very nice, but they can look a bit funky if the fit isn't right.
 Lower end vinyl storm inserts can be somewhat flimsy feeling and might be a decent temporary fix, but may not be a good long term solution.
-In addition, your current windows must be okay shape for storm windows to be an option.
-If the contractor sees significant damage to the sill or frame, they may recommend a full replacement.
-This is one area where getting a few estimates can really help.

 Recommended Manufacturers